-The area would be managed primarily through grazing, suitably time to avoid impacts to ground nesting skylarks, with up to a maximum of two annual cuts if considered necessary to main the suitability of the sward for grazing.
+The area would be managed primarily through grazing, suitably timed to avoid impacts to ground nesting skylarks, with up to a maximum of two annual cuts if considered necessary to main the suitability of the sward for grazing.
 The key management action will be to avoid any grazing or mowing in the peak breeding season for skylark, of 1 April to 31 July, and to avoid any use of fertiliser of herbicides.
+In line with the Lowland Grassland Management Handbook, stocking rates should be around 0.5 livestock units per hectare per year (e.g. if this 6.5 ha area is to be grazed for six months, this would be 6.5 units (approximately 6-7 horses or 43 ewes over that period)).
+Stocking levels should also be low enough to give variation in grassland sward structure, with coarse tussocky vegetation being maintained in at least some areas of each field.